softprops/zig-jsonlog/README.md

 ## 🍬 features

 - zero-allocation
-- append metadata to logs
+- append arbitrary metadata to your logs

 ## examples